rzksobhy27/lox/chapter-1-Scanner.md

         return string
 ```

+### ⇁ numbers

-- and now we will scan numbers all scans in our languages are floats at runtime
+all scans in our languages are floats at runtime

 ```python
             elif token = '"':